rohaquinlop/fastiter/GUIDE.md

 **Q: What thread count should I use?**

-- Start with 4 threads (best efficiency)
+- Start with 4 threads (recommended sweet spot)
 - Scale up for larger datasets
 - Measure with your actual workload